 Most organizations will also likely wish to check the second box to "allow changes (not logged) to billing rates, costs, etc that affect historical time and expense entries".

 Enabling this setting will allow Administrators (and Managers with sufficient permissions - more details here) to make certain changes to existing time entries (such as Billing Rate or Cost Rate).

 If you do not check this box, you will not see the option to apply rate changes to historical time entries for Billing Rates or Cost Rates.

 Customers who are using ClickTime's DCAA Compliancy options must have the Audit Log Module and are strongly encouraged to enable it.
 They will not see the option to allow historical changes.

 Please note that Audit Trail cannot be turned on to capture actions that have already occurred.
 The Audit Log reports will only contain information for actions that took place when the Audit Trail features were enabled.
 It cannot capture data retroactively.

 Once Audit Log is enabled, you will have the ability to generate an Audit Log report in .xls format using a variety of methods.
 This includes every action that was taken by any person in your account for a period of time, or to get specific information on a timesheet, expense sheet, Person, Client, Project, Task, or Division.

-To run a report for all activity for your organization in a time period, go to the Company --> Reports page and expand the "Miscellaneous" section of the page.
+You must have Administrative access to the ClickTime account in order to run the Audit Log report for the entire organization.
+To run this for all activity in a specific time period, go to the Company --> Reports page and expand the "Miscellaneous" section of the page.
 The Audit Log Report will be near the bottom: